mario-baptista/cogsi2526-1211265-1250525-1250204/CA5/README.md

 In conclusion:

--Podman is more secure (no daemon, rootless)
+- Podman is more secure (no daemon, rootless)

--Podman is Docker‑compatible (same commands)
+- Podman is Docker‑compatible (same commands)

--Podman uses systemd integration, better for servers
+- Podman uses systemd integration, better for servers

 This makes Podman a good alternative solution to docker